 For most people (read: people who aren’t CPAs or accounting professionals), bookkeeping is a pain in the ass.
-It’s confusing, time-consuming, and generally an utterly miserable experience, even if your business’ books are relatively simple.
+It’s confusing, time-consuming, and generally an utterly miserable experience, even if your business’ books are relatively simple (more emotional words and phrases here).
 That’s what makes LessAccounting’s value proposition so compelling.

 LessAccounting’s value proposition, offering improved quality of life